Skip to definition.

 - bark

-Derived forms: skins, skinning, skinned
+Derived forms: skinning, skins, skinned

-Part of: aircraft, edible fruit, integumentary system
+Part of: aircraft, bootboys [UK], edible fruit, integumentary system, skinheads

 Encyclopedia: Skin